 For ice-fishing purposes, you also get the bonus of the ability to quickly and accurately pinpoint and save your favorite, most successful fishing spots.

-I won’t go into the topic of what makes a good ice fishing spot, but when you have found one or been shown one by an experienced friend, you want to ensure this knowledge doesn’t get lost.
+I won’t go into what makes a good ice fishing spot, but when you have found one or been shown one by an experienced friend, you want to ensure this knowledge doesn’t get lost.

-Just a small distance off point may, in some cases, be what separates a successful day with buckets full of fish from a long, frustrating day with no results to show for.
+Even a short distance off point may sometimes be what separates a successful day with buckets full of fish from a long, frustrating, resultless day.

-Locating these places out on the ice without a GPS would require some exceptional triangulation skills with a map and a compass or some more traditional navigating skills that not many people possess today.
+Locating these places out on the ice without a GPS would require exceptional triangulation skills with a map and a compass or more traditional navigating skills that not many people possess today.

 If you have a smartphone with a GPS, installing a good phone mount on the bike may be all you need to do, and you are good to go.
 However, an installation like this does come with some disadvantages.

-Not all phones are waterproof, and the screen may not be bright enough for you to read it in bright sunlight.
+Not all phones are waterproof, and the screen may not be bright enough to read in bright sunlight.

 The plug will likely come loose on bumpy rides, and over time you may start experiencing a bad connection due to a damaged connection.
 These connections are not designed for the vibration and moist conditions they will meet on the bike.